 There are several factors that determine the spatial scale of a regional ocean forecasting system, including the region's size, bathymetry, and oceanographic characteristics, as well as the system's purpose.
-Operational systems currently have resolutions

-60 ranging from approximately 1 to 20 kilometers.
-Usually larger regions don't need the same fine resolution as smaller regions, and so can cope with a coarser resolution.
+Operational systems currently have resolutions ranging from approximately 1 to 20 km.
+Usually, larger regions do not need the same fine resolution as smaller regions and can therefore cope with a coarser resolution.
 Shelf sea regional systems may require a finer spatial resolution compared to larger regions such as the North Atlantic basin.
-For example, in shelf areas, smaller grid cells of around 1 kilometer are necessary, whereas in the North Atlantic, larger grid cells of 10 kilometers or more are enough.
-The resolution needed by a model grid for resolving the baroclinic eddy dynamics can be computed as function of the first
+For example, in shelf areas, smaller grid cells of around 1 km are necessary, whereas in the North Atlantic, larger grid cells of 10 km or more are enough.

-- baroclinic Rossby radius of deformation, Rd.
-A well establish metric used for assessing this relationship, (Hallberg et al 2013) is: Rh=Rd $\sqrt{(\Delta x^2 + \Delta y^2)/2}$ where Rd is the first baroclinic Rossby radius of deformation and Δx and Δy is the horizontal grid spacing of the model.
-A model is defined eddy-resolving when Rh > 2, otherwise it is eddy permitting.
-The choice between a regional, global, or coastal oceanographic system will depend on a variety of factors, including the specific operational needs of the user, the oceanographic characteristics of the region of interest, and the computational - 70 resources and data availability.
+The resolution needed by a model grid for resolving the baroclinic eddy dynamics can be computed as a function of the first baroclinic Rossby radius of deformation, R_d .
+A well-established metric used for assessing this relationship (Hall-berg, 2013) is $R_h = R_d \sqrt{(\Delta x^2 + \Delta y^2)/2}$, where R_d is the first baroclinic Rossby radius of deformation and Δx and Δy represent the horizontal grid spacing of the model.
+A model is defined as eddy-resolving when $R_h > 2$; otherwise, it is eddy-permitting.

+The choice between a regional, global, or coastal oceanographic system will depend on a variety of factors, including the specific operational needs of the user, the oceanographic characteristics of the region of interest, and the computational resources and data availability.
 Regional forecasting systems must be tailored to the specific processes characterizing their target areas.
 This requires selecting appropriate parameterizations and designing system components accordingly.
 In some cases, coupling additional components may be justified if the resulting improvement in forecast accuracy outweighs the associated computational costs.

 Design, components, and configurations of these systems can vary widely.
-Most of them use an ocean general circulation

-- 75 model such as NEMO (Madec et al., 2022), ROMS, or HYCOM, and data assimilation components based on the Kalman filter or variational methods.
+Most of them use an ocean general circulation model such as NEMO (Madec and NEMO System Team, 2022), ROMS, or HYCOM and data assimilation components based on the Kalman filter or variational methods.
 Additionally, some systems include wave and biogeochemical model components.
-These model components can be standalone or coupled in various configurations.
-Most of them rely on atmospheric fields at the ocean/atmosphere boundaries because they are not coupled with an atmospheric model.
-Biogeochemical components are a standard feature in all the European systems of Copernicus Marine Service, but they are missing in most other systems.
-Some - 80 countries, such as India, are currently developing a biogeochemical component for future use.
-Regional models are often nested into a global or another regional system, parent model, providing them with lateral boundary forcing.
+These model components can be stand-alone or coupled in various configurations.
+Most of them rely on atmospheric fields at the ocean-atmosphere boundaries because they are not coupled with an atmospheric model.
+Biogeochemical components are a standard feature in all the European systems of the Copernicus Marine Service, but they are missing in most other systems.
+Some countries, such as India, are currently developing a biogeochemical component for future use.

+Regional models are often nested into a global system or another regional system, a parent model, providing them with lateral boundary forcing.
 Many systems, in turn, provide lateral boundaries and initialization fields to coastal systems.

 Most systems provide deterministic forecasts, although a few already have the ability to produce ensemble forecasts.
-There is a growing interest in developing systems that can produce ensemble forecasts. - The forecast production is daily for most systems, although some run them twice per day.
-The forecast lead time is typically between 5 and 10 days (short-medium range) (WMO, 2021).
-The time resolution of their products varies from hours to days, with some fields delivered at a higher frequency of 15 minutes.
+There is a growing interest in developing systems that can produce ensemble forecasts.

+The forecast production is daily for most systems, although some run them twice per day.
+The forecast lead time is typically between 5 and 10 d (short to medium range) (WMO, 2021).
+The time resolution of their products varies from hours to days, with some fields delivered at a higher frequency of 15 min.